| Crew resource management in general aviation for

 resolution" and "assertiveness", both important attributes in the ability

+to refuse an unreasonable request.
 The high rating of situation awareness, judgement and

 decision making reflected the aim of single-pilot CRM training to optimize